-A1C ≥6.5% The test should be performed in a laboratory using a method that is NGSP certified and standardized to the DCCT assay.
-OR $FPG \ge 126 mg/dl (7.0 mmol/l)$ Fasting is defined as no caloric intake for at least 8 hours.
-OR 2-h plasma glucose ≥200mg/dl The test should be performed as described (11.1mmol/l) during an OGTT. by the WHO, using a glucose load containing the equivalent of 75g anhydrous glucose dissolved in water. ÖR Random plasma glucose ≥200mg/dl In a patient with classic symptoms of (11.1mmol/l) hyperglycemia or hyperglycemic crisis
+A1C ≥6.5% The test should be performed in a

+laboratory using a method that is NGSP

+certified and standardized to the DCCT

+assay.

+OR

+FPG \(\ge 126\text{mg/dl}\) (7.0\text{mmol/l}) Fasting is defined as no caloric intake for at

+least 8 hours.

+OR

+2-h plasma glucose ≥200mg/dl The test should be performed as described

+(11.1mmol/l) during an OGTT. by the WHO, using a glucose load

+containing the equivalent of 75g anhydrous

+glucose dissolved in water.

+OR

+Random plasma glucose >200mg/dl In a patient with classic symptoms of

+(11.1mmol/l) hyperglycemia or hyperglycemic crisis

-\In the absence of unequivocal hyperglycemia, criteria 1-3 should be confirmed by repeat testing
+^{}In the absence of unequivocal hyperglycemia, criteria 1-3 should be confirmed by repeat testing

 - iii.
 Pre-diabetes includes impaired fasting glucose (IFG) and impaired glucose tolerance (IGT).
 Both categories are risk factors for future diabetes and cardiovascular disease (CVD).
 Modest weight loss and regular physical activity can reduce the rate of progression to Type 2 diabetes:

 - IFG = FPG 100 125 mg/dl

-- IGT = 2-h plasma glucose 140 0 199 mg/dl
+- IGT = 2-h plasma glucose 140 to 199 mg/dl

 - Hga1c 5.7 -6.4%

 - iv.
 Gestational diabetes